-Student Spotlight – Geraldine Perez
+Student Spotlight – Lucia Ribisi

-Meet UCLA undergraduate researcher Geraldine Perez!
+Meet UCLA undergraduate researcher Lucia Ribisi!

 How did you first get interested in your research project?